Berserk-Games/Tabletop-Simulator-API/docs/lighting.md

 ##Member Variables

-Like [Object member variables](object.md#member-variables), Lighting has its own member variables.
-They are all numbers, and have specific valid ranges.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="ambient_type"></a>ambient_type | The source of ambient light.
 1 = background, 2 = gradient. | [<span class="tag int"></span>](types.md)